 Or HABSMUN for short.
 Picture the scene.
 Habs was being transformed from an excellence nurturing machine to a Model United Nations conference, birds were singing, Mr Simm's customary yellow trousers were out and Will Thong was rumoured to be firing a member of the committee for no apparent reason.
 Having successfully navigated the week, using HABSMUN as an excuse as much as possible, it was finally the Friday, the day it would all begin.
 The banter began before any delegate even arrived with Mr Pauletto or "duce", imploring us to not mention the war because a German school were coming.
-Top banter indeed.
-Hoping it would improve, I was disappointed to see that someone took the opportunity to put my girlfriend's name on a badge saying "Property of Raphael Levy".
 Clearly the famous Habs level of wit was out in full force in anticipation of a weekend of a debate.
 My road trip with David Gottlieb, which lasted all of 30 minutes, was much more fun with Gottlieb's driving providing much laughter.
 Suffice to say his driving isn't great and he managed to hit a car within 10 seconds of trying to exit his space, I was very worried.
 It didn't help that he then confessed he only passed recently before stalling twice trying to re-enter Habs.

 Upon our return, I walked around for a bit looking important and wondered if (or indeed when) I would ever have to actually do anything.
 Even as schools began arriving and the walkie talkies went mental as no one could find Rob Harris (a theme that continued the entire conference) I felt underwhelmed as Ollie Anisfeld did what he does best and that is muscle his way in control.
 But I think it went well - no one got lost and Will Thong was still alive, no mental breakdown in sight and, or so it seemed, relatively calm.
 Well compared to the preceding weeks anyway.
 It was nice to finally see delegates in committee, lobbying away and thus the conference actually beginning.
 Why we open the conference after lobbying begins I am not quite sure, but regardless the day I had been waiting for had finally arrived, opening speeches were made and safety announcements made, HABSMUN 2012 was soon to be declared open.
 Before that, however, I slowly made my way to somewhere never before ventured by the ordinary Habs boy and that is the Staff Common room.